kostya1F634/art/README.md

 # ART - 🎶 dynamic BPM analyzer
 ART provides a web interface to analyze dynamic BPM
 * 🤖 Automatic find timings (beats and BPM)
-* ⏱️ Beats and BPM in OSU TimingPoints format
+* ⏱️ Beats and BPM in OSU!
+TimingPoints format
 * 📈 Charts of BPM
 * ⚙️ A lot of parameters of BPM distribution
 * 📝 Table of time intervals with BPM